spotinst/terraform-provider-spotinst/docs/resources/ocean_aws_launch_spec.md

     * `min_vcpu` - (Optional, >=0) Minimum number of vcpus available.
     * `root_device_types` - (Optional) The filtered instance types will have a root device types from this list.
 Valid values: `ebs`, or `instance-store`.
     * `virtualization_types` - (Optional) The filtered instance types will support at least one of the virtualization types from this list.
 Valid values: `hvm`, `paravirtual`.
+* `ephemeral_storage` - (Optional)
+    * `ephemeral_storage_device_name` - (Optional) Specify an alternative device name from which ephemeral storage calculations should be derived.
+This parameter is used when the ephemeral storage should not utilize the root device.
+Provide the device name configured in the VNG's BDM or AMI's BDM that differs from the default root device.

 <a id="update-policy"></a>